borillo/from-jquery-to-react/README.md

         return (
             <header className="search-bar">
               <p className="search-text">
-                <span className="search-location-text">What's the weather like in
+                <span className="search-location-text">What is the weather like in
                   <input id="search-location-input"
                          ref="search-location-input"
                          className="search-location-input" type="text"